ppoffice/wmic.js/README.md

 ## Usage

-The goal of wmic.js is to provide an JavaScript interface to WMIC and make it delight for you to run WMIC commands and get result.
+The goal of wmic.js is to provide a JavaScript interface to WMIC and make it delight for you to run WMIC commands and get the result.
-Wmic.js supports most of the WMIC features, including all of the alias, class and path, and verbs like get, set, list, call, create and delete.
+Wmic.js supports most of the WMIC features, including all of the alias, class and path, and verbs like `get`, `set`, `list`, `call`, `create` and `delete`.
 > For more information about wmic, please run this command:
 > ```cmd
 > wmic /?